 Using a laundry basket to bring your clothes to and from the communal laundry space is helpful for you and other residents.
 This way, you can move your clothes to a drying machine after a wash.
 If you happen to forget about your laundry or can’t get it when it’s done, someone can move your clothes to the laundry basket, keeping them as clean and tidy as possible.

-Plus, leaving your laundry basket next to the machine indicates you have plans to come back for you laundry ASAP, and someone won’t be as quick to take your laundry out themselves.
+Plus, leaving your laundry basket next to the machine indicates you have plans to come back for your laundry ASAP, and someone won’t be as quick to take your laundry out themselves.
+Additionally, consider following some money-saving laundry tips to help reduce the overall costs of doing laundry in a communal setting.

 Achieving a seamless and stress-free communal laundry space is easy when you follow these do’s and don’ts of how to use apartment laundry rooms: